Wildeye – The International

 of Wildlife Film News and producer of wildlife-film.com,

 which he created in the 1990s.
-With a strong background in biology,

 education and conservation, he has had a lifelong passion for wildlife